jnhooper/nvChadConfig/README.md

 - added support for asto -> https://astro.build/
 - turned on format on save
 - added some gitsigns commands for staging and unstaging hunks
+- `space k` -> show the type for the variable your cursor is on
+- `space ck` -> remove all type comments from the above command